Voice of Customer Definition (VoC)

 In today’s era, customers are highly demanding than ever before.
 VoC is evolving as a measure to keep up with customer expectations.
-Companies have realized that listening to customers and rolling out actions based on the VoC is the first essential step towards Customer satisfaction.
+Companies have realized that listening to customers and rolling out actions based on the VoC is the first essential step toward Customer satisfaction.

-Voice of the Customer plays a critical role in driving company-wide efforts to deliver value and happiness to customers.
+The Voice of the Customer plays a critical role in driving company-wide efforts to deliver value and happiness to customers.

 Voice of Customer Advantages